vladbabii/raspberry_os_buster_read_only_fs/README.md

 * write image file
 * create a file named "ssh" on /boot partition
-* for wifi, creata a file "wpa_supplicant.conf" on /boot
+* for wifi, creata a file "wpa_supplicant.conf" on /boot and fill in country code ( US, DE, etc) and your wifi name (ssid) and password

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev